Areas of Expertise:

 I also utilize somatic and creative arts interventions to deepen your relationship with self.
 Somatic practices help us build further understanding and awareness of our bodies.
 If we can build familiarity with how emotions show up for you, we can better understand your unique coping needs and resources.
 Together, we can explore creative resources that align with your interests and comfort, so you can manage and allow your emotions to move through you in a way that feels coziest.

-Working under the supervision of Melanie Wilcox,Ph.D. in pursuit of licensure as a Licensed Professional Counselor in the State of Georgia
+Working under the direction of Dr. Sophia Aguirre Ph.D., CGP, FAGPA and the supervision of Nick Marzo, MS, LPC, LMHC, CPCS, NCC in pursuit of licensure as a Licensed Professional Counselor in the State of Georgia

 M.S.
 Clinical Mental Health Counseling, Georgia State University